About the Netherlands Radio Philharmonic Orchestra

 (Edo de Waart)

-(Inge Jongerman, author of 'The power of inspired ensemble playing', about 75 years Radio Philharmonic Orchestra.
-The jubilee book is for sale at € 19,- (including shipping costs) and can be ordered at the Muziekcentrum van de Omroep through this link )
+(Inge Jongerman, author of "The power of inspired ensemble playing," about 75 years of the Radio Philharmonic Orchestra.
+The jubilee book is on sale for € 19 (including postage) and can be ordered via this link from Heuvellaan Hilversum)

 "I am thrilled that we will keep working together in the future.
 I love making music with the orchestra on such a high level.
 Our bond is very strong and keeps getting stronger every time I come here.
 And we have fantastic audiences in Amsterdam and Utrecht; I couldn't be happier."